sumitpsm/wlconfig/README.md

 ## Note:
 > Moving Configuration: Copy the directory to your preferred path.
 Run `./init.sh` to recreate symlinks to your config.
 Then you can delete the original directory.

 > Sometimes nixos doesn't allow to rebuild from configuration flake due to ownership problems.
-To get around this use: `sudo chown -r <USERNAME>:users .`
+To get around this use: `sudo chown -R <USERNAME>:users .`